kifah-s/UNDP_Traning/Week_12/README.md

 ## Week 12:

-- Get to know the "Font Awesome" library.
+- Get to know the "Font Awesome" library: https://fontawesome.com/.

-- Get to know the "NextUI" library.
+- Get to know the "NextUI" library: https://nextui.org/.

-- Get to know the "Splide" library.
+- Get to know the "Splide" library: https://splidejs.com/.